 Create a shortcut with the following command-line, prefixing the drive-letter and folder path where NirCmd.exe resides.
 Customize the shortcut icon as desired:

-Double-clicking the shortcut terminates Explorer in a recommended way — allowing it to save your settings and automatically exit when it’s done.
+Double-clicking the shortcut terminates Explorer in a recommended way — i.e., letting it save your settings and automatically exit when it’s done.
 It then waits for a couple of seconds and starts a new Explorer shell.

 Add “Restart Explorer” to the right-click menu